 Nearly every foreign traveler to the United States has an I-94 travel record (also known as “Form I-94” or “I-94 Form”).
-U.S. Customs and Border Protection (CBP) officials issue Form I-94 to foreign travelers entering the United States.
-CBP officials use Form I-94 to track arrivals and departures of non-citizens visiting the United States.
-This article explains Form i-94 in-depth, including how it is used, how to access yours, and answers to some frequently asked questions.
+U.S. Customs and Border Protection (CBP) officials issue an I-94 to foreign travelers entering the United States.
+CBP officials use the I-94 to track arrivals and departures of non-citizens visiting the United States.
+This article explains Form I-94 in-depth, including how it is used, how to access yours, and answers to some frequently asked questions.

-U.S. Customs and Border Protection (CBP) gives foreign visitors an electronic or paper Form I-94 when they enter the United States.
-This form keeps track of non-citizens entering and leaving the United States.
+U.S. Customs and Border Protection (CBP) gives foreign visitors an electronic or paper form when they enter the United States called an I-94.
+This is frequently known as Form I-94 or the I-94 Form.
+It’s used to keep track of non-citizens entering and leaving the United States.
 The record proves you entered the United States lawfully and indicates the date you must leave.

-In certain situations, some foreign visitors still get paper I-94 records.
+Prior to May 2013, most foreign visitors received a paper I-94.
+Though it’s less common today, some foreign visitors will get a paper I-94 record.
 CBP still issues these at land border ports of entry.
 Electronic I-94 records are for air and sea ports of entry.
-CBP officers also give paper Form I-94 to specific categories of individuals, such as refugees, some asylees, and parolees.
+CBP officers also issue paper I-94 records to specific categories of individuals, such as refugees, some asylum seekers, and parolees.

 Mexican nationals who enter the United States with a border crossing card usually do not get I-94 records.
 However, you can request one if you are traveling into the United States beyond the 25-mile limit.